 The more you know about whomever will be reviewing your proposal, the better.
 That means doing a little research to be sure that you tailor the overall layout, content, and design of the proposal.
 For example, if your audience is the director of engineering for a manufacturing company, your proposal should look and feel different than if he or she is the vice president of marketing.

 In the case of the director of engineering, you’ll want to be sure your client knows that you understand his or her unique challenges, and can speak their language.
 For the marketing VP, including metrics that help generate high-quality leads is important, as is demonstrating you understand their brand by including graphics and design elements that support the proposal.

 Crafting consulting proposals doesn’t have to be a complicated process.
-In fact, understanding the components and best practices in this article will help you deliver proposals that consistently win more clients and boost your company’s sales.
+In fact, understanding the components and best practices in this article will help you deliver proposals that consistently win more clients and boost your sales management organization’s revenue.